Time to Complete: 2-3 hours

 STEP 1: The Starter A

-Close 2 small (18ga 3.5mm ID) jump rings, (pair A).
+Close 2 jump rings, (pair A).
 Attach a small piece of wire to the end pair to create a handle.
-[For faster chain making, open jump rings and organize in piles of six rings.]
+[For faster chain making, open jump rings and organize them in piles of six rings.]
+Size Selection: The following sizes can be used for Byzantine.
+14ga 5.0mm ID (Extra Large) 16ga 4.5mm ID (Large) 18ga 4.0mm ID (First time making chains) 18ga 3.5mm ID (Standard) 20ga 3.0mm ID (Fine) 22ga 2.5mm ID (Micro Chain) -not for the faint of heart.

 STEP 2: The Starter B